DeaDHackS/DiviCrypt/README.md

 # DiviCrypt Description
 DiviCrypt is a python written script which has the ability of obfsucating(encrypting), encoding and compiling to exe .py scripts.
-It is very useless when envading AVs!
+It is very usefull when envading AVs!
 So far DiviCrypt can encode to base64 but we are planning on making a Xor encoding option.

 # Requirements!
 </p>